williamberman/stack-language/README.md

 => '(4)

 Run a repl.
-This doesn't work, but a repl can be started from a file with the `#lang stack-language` from racket-mode or DrRacket.
+The `racket -I` command doesn't work at the moment, but a repl can be started from a file with `#lang stack-language` from racket-mode or DrRacket.
 ```
 racket -I stack-language